MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/introduction-to-plug-and-play.md

     PnP enables drivers and user-mode code to register for, and be notified of, certain hardware events.

-For a driver to qualify as PnP it must provide the required PnP entry points, handle the required PnP IRPs, and follow PnP guidelines.
+For a driver to qualify for PnP it must provide the required PnP entry points, handle the required PnP IRPs, and follow PnP guidelines.